hedgehog412/portfolio/README.md

 ## 2. Autonomous Navigation

-The programs control a robot with two motors and 3 IR sensors.
-The robot is able to follow a black line on a white background, autonomously explore a map, and find and traverse the shortest path between two coordinates with Dijkstra's Algorithm.
-This project is currently in progress, with obstacle detection and wall following to be added.
+The programs control a robot with two motors, 3 IR sensors and 3 Ultrasound sensors.
+The robot is able to follow a black line on a white background, autonomously explore a map, and find and traverse the shortest path between two coordinates with Dijkstra's Algorithm while avoiding streets blocked with obstacles.
+The robot takes inputs from the user to trigger its actions, including explore, pause, goal, save, clear and has a stepping mode mainly used for debugging.
+This project is currently in progress.
 The programs are implemented for projects of ME/CS/EE129 in 2023 Spring term with Emily Baylock and Catherine Zheng.

 ## 3. Data Structures